Engineers’ Choice Awards: Frequently Asked Questions

 Q: How many products compete for awards?

 A: It depends on how many products are nominated.
 Typically, 85 to 120 are nominated, with 3 to 10 products per category.
-One winner from each subcategory was based on subscriber votes.
+One winner from each subcategory is based on subscriber votes.
 Submitting more than one product per category may split the vote and decrease chances.
-For the 2013 awards, 129 products from 60 companies (or major divisions) were nominated in 29 categories, resulting in 29 Engineers’ Choice Awards to 22 companies, and 31 Honorable Mentions (two ties) to 22 companies.
+For the 2017 awards, 125 products from 70 companies (or major divisions) were nominated in 28 categories, resulting in one Grand Award to one company, 28 Engineers’ Choice Awards to 20 companies, and 28 Honorable Mentions to 20 companies.

 Q: How many individuals vote in the competition?